-Japan is the second largest music selling market for music purchases in the world
+Japan is the second largest music selling market in the world

 But Line Music’s strength relies on its social network power; as a matter of fact, Line is the most popular chat service in Japan (the Japanese equivalent of Whatsapp) with 205 million monthly active users.
 By launching its music streaming services, it allows Line users to share tracks and playlists with Line friends directly through the chat service and to play shared music on the talk screen.
 In a culture where saying one’s feeling straight with words isn’t so common, sending a song that says “Thank you” or “I love you” can be an easiest way to share feelings with our loved ones.
 Line Music’s playlists are also shaped specifically on the needs and habits of Japanese people.
 “Improve your English with English songs!” or “Sleep well and improve your school results!” is the type of playlists that are recommended in the “Become smarter” category; you can also select tracks by scene like “Housework” or “Power songs for working mums (Western music)”.
 Further playlists include “Anime (animation films) music”, “Midyear gift”, which is a Japanese gift-giving tradition, “Thank you to my girlfriend/boyfriend”, or “Karaoke songs” that you can send to your friends to invite them to practice songs before going to karaoke together.
 In turn, AWA offer independent recommendations and its playlists are more aligned on the Spotify model; made by popular DJs, music producers and general public, they are categorised by genre, mood, trend and have a radio service selecting similar tracks automatically through the Gracenote database.